sifriger-msft/sql-server-samples/samples/manage/alter-column-with-dependencies/sp-alter-column/README.md

 To run this example, the following basic concepts are required.

-Changing the column name is not a trivial operation especially if the column is referenced in Views, Stored Procedures etc. To execute the rename of a column, there is the [sp_rename](https://learn.microsoft.com/sql/relational-databases/system-stored-procedures/sp-rename-transact-sql?WT.mc_id=DP-MVP-4029181) system Stored Procedure, but for changing the data type of the column, if you don't want to use any third-party tools, you have no other option than to manually create a T-SQL script.
+Changing the column name is not a trivial operation especially if the column is referenced in Views, Stored Procedures etc. To execute the rename of a column, there is the [sp_rename](https://learn.microsoft.com/sql/relational-databases/system-stored-procedures/sp-rename-transact-sql?WT.mc_id=DP-MVP-4029181) system stored procedure, but for changing the data type of the column, if you don't want to use any third-party tools, you have no other option than to manually create a T-SQL script.

 **Software prerequisites:**